 Marek, Dagen and Thane capture the final piece of the darkspore in a raid on a land vehicle.
 They continue on in the commandeered vehicle, pursued by liches raised by Szorlok.
 Also on their trail is a trio of warriors who have been sent to obtain the darkspore.
 They are operating on behalf of the dwarf Hammerhead who wants to trade the darkspore to Szorlok for the Iron Crown that will allow him to become king of the dwarves once again.
 Throughout this, the group endeavour to take the darkspore to the Temple of Owls so that it can be neutralised.
 In the midst of this, Thane becomes certain that the late Teela’s spirit is inhabiting Marek.

 The Mythica series was a low-budget attempt to create an original epic fantasy series.
-The series began with Mythica: A Quest for Heroes (2014), Mythica: The Darkspore (2015), Mythica: The Necromancer (2015) and concluded with the subsequent Mythica: The Godslayer/Mythica: The Dragonslayer (2016).
+The series began with Mythica: A Quest for Heroes (2014) and continued through Mythica: The Darkspore (2015), Mythica: The Necromancer (2015) before concluding with the subsequent Mythica: The Godslayer/Mythica: The Dragonslayer (2016).
 The series comes from Arrowstorm Entertainment, a Utah-based film production company that specialise in low-budget genre films.
 (See below for Arrowstorm’s other genre films).

 For its fourth entry, the series gets a new director in John Lyde who also directed the subsequent film Mythica: The Godslayer/Mythica: The Dragonslayer.
-Lyde is a prolific director and his works have vied between Mormon films such as The Field is White (2002), Latter-Day Biscuit (2005), One Man’s Treasure (2009) and Carthage (2017) to action fare such as The Collectors (2003), The Eleventh Hour (2008) and Riot (2015).
+Lyde is a prolific director and his works have vied between Mormon films such as The Field is White (2002), Latter-Day Biscuit (2005), One Man’s Treasure (2009) and Carthage (2017) to action fare such as The Collectors (2003), The Eleventh Hour (2008), Riot (2015) and Scarlett (2020).
 His other genre films have included Oƨombie (2012) with Osama bin Laden as a zombie, the Young Adult You’re So Cupid!
-(2010), the fantasy film SAGA – Curse of the Shadow (2013), Arrowstorm’s The Christmas Dragon (2014), the alien invasion film One Shot (2014), the Arrowstorm planetary adventure Survivor (2014), Mythica: The Godslayer (2016), and the superpowered kid on the run film 626 Evolution (2017).
+(2010), the fantasy film SAGA – Curse of the Shadow (2013), Arrowstorm’s The Christmas Dragon (2014), the alien invasion film One Shot (2014), the Arrowstorm planetary adventure Survivor (2014), Mythica: The Godslayer, and the superpowered kid on the run film 626 Evolution (2017).

 Formed in 2011, the Utah-based Arrowstorm Entertainment have also made the likes of Dawn of the Dragonslayer (2011), The Crown and the Dragon (2012), Orc Wars (2012), The Shadow Cabal (2012), Dragonfyre (2013), Zombie Hunter (2013), Survivor (2014), Christmas Dragon (2015), Cyborg X (2016), We All Fall Down (2016), Magellan (2017), 626 Evolution (2017), The Apprentice (2018) and the tv series The Outpost (2018- ).